Fixed Point Explainability: Experimental Evaluation

 \subsection{SAE}

-Our LLM of reference is Llama-3.1-8B~\cite{dubey2024llama3herdmodels}, which we explain with an open-source SAE by EleutherAI~\cite{eleutherai_sae_llama}.
+We focus on Llama-3.3-70b and Llama-3.1-8B~\cite{dubey2024llama3herdmodels}, which we explain with a open-source SAEs~\cite{goodfire_sae_llama, eleutherai_sae_llama}.
 We compute fixed point and $\properties$-fixed point explanations (Def.~\ref{def:pfpe-sae}) on a dataset containing three types of questions: numerical, multiple choice, and general knowledge.
-The dataset has been synthetically generated by GPT4~\cite{openai2024gpt4technicalreport} to cover domains requiring a single-token answer.
+The datasets has been synthetically generated by GPT4~\cite{openai2024gpt4technicalreport} to cover domains requiring a single-token answer.
 More details are provided in Appendix~\ref{a:exp-details-sae}.
-We apply the SAE at the last token position of the last LLM layer ($24$), so that we do not have to consider successive features (merging LLMs features across token positions is an open research question~\cite{Anthropic}).
+We apply the SAEs in the deeper layers of LLMs, where the skip connections of transformer layers accumulate features across the model.

-Table~\ref{tab:merged-performance-sae} shows that the SAE iterations converge to a fixed point $100\%$ of the time.
-The Jaccard similarity between features before and after one recursive SAE iteration is greater than $86\%$ for all our question types, indicating a significant overlap between activating features in consecutive SAE iterations.
-In less than $100$ iterations and for all the prompts, this overlap reaches $100\%$.
-However, the low Jaccard similarity between starting features and $\properties$-fixed point explanation features suggests that the SAE identifies different features at each iteration.
-Regarding correct answers given by the LLM, the first and the first recursive SAE iterations have similar predictions.
-However, for $\properties$-fixed point explanations that number drops to $0\%$ across all question types, indicating that, upon convergence and thus stability, SAEs identify features that diverge from those it initially discovers.
+Table~\ref{tab:merged-performance-sae-70b} shows that the SAEs converge to a fixed point $100\%$ of the time, and do so faster and towards more informative fixed points across larger models, hinting at a scaling law for stability and recursive explanation quality.
+In particular, we see that consecutive SAE iterations of Llama 70b have lower initial Jaccard similarities, converging faster to the FPE (defined as total overlap), and lower KL divergence with the initial logits, which yield $93\%$ \properties-FPE in numerical questions.
+In Appendix \ref{app:sec-results-sae-8b}, we further report results for Llama-3.1-8B.